JuniorDark/RustyHearts-Launcher/README.md

 ### API URL

 In order for the launcher to work it need to be conected to the api.
-To change the URL address of the launcher API open the config.ini (it will be created when opening the launcher for the first time).
+To change the URL address of the launcher API open the Config.ini (it will be created when opening the launcher for the first time).

 The default URL for the api can be changed on IniFile.cs

 ### Client region
-The client region can be set on Service on config.ini
+The client region can be set on Service on Config.ini

 * **usa** (PWE) - Full api support
 * **chn** (Xunlei) - Only launcher support